 I acknowledge that this project takes place on the unceded and traditional territory of the and Ktunaxa,

 Secwépemc Nations.
-Gratitude to the Shuswap Band (Secwépemc Nation) whom have contributed to
+Gratitude to the Shuswap Band (Secwépemc Nation) who have contributed to

 this project in terms of monitoring Bank Swallow colonies on band land, land access permissions, providing the Indigenous perspective on interpretive signage related to swallows, and providing permission for Motus Wildlife Tracking Stations on band land.
 This project would not be possible without the generous financial contributions of several groups and Wildsight Golden graciously acknowledges the financial support of the following: Columbia Basin Trust Ecosystem Enhancement Program, Fish and Wildlife Compensation Program, Regional District of East Kootenay’s Local Conservation Fund, the Province of British Columbia Gaming Grant and BC Parks Licence Plate Program.
 The project would also not be possible without the work and volunteer contributions of many volunteers.
 Special thanks to Verena Shaw, program assistant to the Upper Columbia Swallow Habitat Enhancement Project (UCSHEP) who contributed significantly to this project.
 I’d like to thank Wildsight Golden branch manager Leslie Adams and the entire team with Wildsight Golden, Wildsight Invermere and Wildsight Regional that assisted with various funding, administrative and communication aspects of this project.
 Thank you to Chloe Boynton of ECCC Canadian Wildlife Service who was the lead for the second year of Motus tagging field work.
 Gratitude is also extended to the Lake Windermere District Rod & Gun club who provided the UCSHEP with Barn Swallow nest cups.